mihawkk-29/mihawkk-29/README.md

 - 👋 Hi, I’m aarun
-- 👀 I’m interested in change the world
+- 👀 I’m interested in hiking and swimming in the ocean
-- 🌱 I’m currently learning engineering
+- 🌱 I’m currently doing something that teach me something
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I,m looking you yeah you
-- 📫 How to reach me
+- 📫 You cant reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...